Preserving the Future: Major Maintenance Repairs at Lockport Lock

 |0

-This work, Preserving the Future: Major Maintenance Repairs at Lockport Lock [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Preserving the Future: Major Maintenance Repairs at Lockport Lock, by James Finn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.